Students across Fairfax County protest proposed policies limiting transgender student rights - NewsBreak

 With flooding possible, Hurricane Ian washes out some local events

-Fairfax County faces a marginal risk of flash flooding from Hurricane Ian (via NOAA) (Updated at 5:10 p.m.)
+(Updated at 5:05 p.m.)
 An October weekend once filled with fall events is starting to clear out, as Fairfax County braces for Hurricane Ian.
 The storm that devastated Florida after making landfall on Wednesday (Sept.
-28)...
+28) is expected to weaken as it heads north, but its rain and winds could still prove dangerous, the Fairfax County Department of Emergency Management and Security (DEMS) warns.

 Comments / 0